 For vehicles with an automatic transmission select D. For vehicles with a manual transmission select the highest gear where the RPM will be at least [1000] at the test speed.
+If fitted, a speed limiting device or cruise control may be used to maintain the VUT speed (not ACC), unless the vehicle manufacturer shows that there are interferences of these devices with the AEB system in the VUT.
 Apply only minor steering inputs as necessary to maintain the VUT tracking along the test path.